 Steam Deck vs Nintendo Switch OLED: price and release date

 Valve’s Steam Deck costs $399 / £349 for its entry-level 64GB model, which is the closest match to the Nintendo Switch OLED.
-After a delayed launch in early 2022, pre-order reservations are still being fulfilled, so you might be waiting a while to get your hands on a Steam Deck.
-There’s a small deposit to pay of $4 / £5 if you’d like to reserve one, and you can do so by heading to the Steam Store (opens in new tab).
+After a delayed launch in early 2022, you can now order a Steam Deck without a long reservation, and it usually arrives 1-2 weeks later.
+You can do so by heading to the Steam Store.

 Steam Deck vs Nintendo Switch OLED: design and features